 “We’ve also done a lot of direct mail with something called Reach which is basically a coupon magazine which is modestly priced and usually has a decent return,” Mr. Martens told us.
 “But over time it seemed like those returns faded.
 Perhaps we had saturated that particular group already.
 So we were looking for other options.”

-Mr. Martens’ team also struggled to get in touch with patients.
+Mr. Martens’ team also struggled to get in touch with patients to recruit them for clinical trials.

 “Our site gets calls or emails from people interested in the study, and they leave their name and number.
 Unfortunately, a lot of time when we call back they don’t answer or call us back,” Mr. Martens told us.
 “It can be very frustrating to get these messages but never talk to the person.”